Editorial: Canopies in Aquatic Ecosystems: Integrating Form, Function, and Biophysical Processes

 Finally, on the largest scale, Ørberg et al. investigated the role of canopy-forming algae in the subarctic intertidal.
 Ascophyllum seaweeds were shown to facilitate higher species richness and recolonization by increasing habitat surface and complexity and modifying environmental stressors such as extreme temperature or desiccation.
 In the context of climate change, Ascophyllum nodosum's distribution range is expected to shift northwards, thus promoting the northward colonization of intertidal fauna in the Arctic.

 From microscale hydrodynamic forces affecting sedimentation to allelic variation, invertebrate biodiversity, and the colonization of new habitats, the many impacts of aquatic canopies on the broader environment constitute a burgeoning area of research.
 Our understanding of what these canopies are, how they function, and how they influence entire ecosystems is rapidly expanding.
 Cross-disciplinary initiatives, including those presented in this topic, will continue feeding this momentum and lead us to new and important insights.

-Keywords: Fluid Dynamics, Flow, ecosystem engineering, coral, algae, Canopy, Mass transport, light availability, nutrient cycling
+Keywords: fluid dynamics, ecosystem engineering, coral, algae, canopy, mass transport, light availability, nutrient cycling

 Citation: Samson JE, Ghisalberti M, Adams MP, Reidenbach MA, Long MH, Shavit U and Pasour VB (2019) Editorial: Canopies in Aquatic Ecosystems: Integrating Form, Function, and Biophysical Processes.
 Front.
 Mar.
 Sci.
 6:697. doi: 10.3389/fmars.2019.00697

 Received: 28 September 2019; Accepted: 29 October 2019;

 Published: 15 November 2019.